 - ½ cup parmesan cheese, plus more for serving

 - Set the pressure cooker to saute on high for 5 minutes.
-Add 1 tbsp of oil to the pot and the sliced kielbasa.
+Add 1 tablespoon of oil and the sliced kielbasa to the pot and cook until browned, stirring frequently.
 During the last 30 seconds, add the peppers, onions, and garlic.
-Mix well and turn off saute.
+Mix well and turn off saute. (*for crisper peppers, add them to the pasta after pressure cooking is done to steam them instead of pressure cook them).

-- Add 1 cup of water and deglaze the pot, scraping any stuck bits from the bottom.
+- Add 1 cup of broth/water and deglaze the pot, scraping any stuck bits from the bottom.
 Break the spaghetti and layer it on top of the kielbasa and vegetables.
-Add 5 more cups of water, the diced tomatoes and their juices, Italian seasoning, salt, and pepper.
+Add 4 more cups of broth, the diced tomatoes and their juices, Italian seasoning, salt, and pepper in that order.
+Push the pasta into the broth, but do not stir.

-- Do a quick release when finished.
+- Complete a controlled quick release when finished (**see notes).
 Transfer the inner pot immediately to another surface or remove to a serving dish (to prevent overcooking).
 Mix with butter and parmesan cheese.

 - Serve sprinkled with extra parmesan cheese if desired.